Heidelberg Materials: Russia

+Business trends

+In the 2024 financial year, Heidelberg Materials generated revenue of €21.2 billion.
+During the same financial year, 51,129 employees worked for the group.

 Controversial activities and criticism

 Climate change

-As cement manufacturing is an extremely CO₂ intensive process, the cement industry is one of the main contributors to climate change, being responsible for 8 percent of global emissions.
-Therefore, from all companies traded on the DAX, HeidelbergCement is the second largest CO₂-emitter.
+As cement manufacturing is an extremely CO2 intensive process, the cement industry is one of the main contributors to climate change, being responsible for a significant amount of global emissions.
+Of all companies traded on the DAX, Heidelberg Materials was the second largest CO2 emitter.
 For this reason, there have already been numerous protests by environmental groups, like Fridays For Future, Extinction Rebellion and Greenpeace.
 In August 2020, the local group "Wurzeln im Beton" ("Roots in Concrete") blocked the main entrance to the company's headquarters and in May 2021, its cement plant near Heidelberg was blocked by the local Extinction Rebellion chapter.

+By 2024, despite reduction of the DAX total, and Heidelberg's emissions in particular, Heidelberg was the largest emitter in the DAX, cement manufacture emissions being particularly difficult to reduce.
+Nevertheless, Heidelberg plans to achieve net zero emissions by 2050, and to "almost halve" its carbon footprint, when compared with 1990 levels, by 2030.
+Heidelberg also expects its first carbon capture and storage (CCS) facility to become operational by 2024.

 Indonesia

-HeidelbergCement has been heavily involved in the planned construction of a controversial cement plant on the Indonesian island of Java through its subsidiary "Indocement".
+Heidelberg Materials has been heavily involved in the planned construction of a controversial cement plant on the Indonesian island of Java through its subsidiary "Indocement".
 The objective is the exploitation of the Kendeng mountains against the resistance of the people living there.

 In addition to the destruction of the complex ecological system, the construction also has created the marginalization of partially indigenous living inhabitants of the region to follow.
 In this region, the indigenous known as Sedulur Kendeng are protesting against the planned mining operation of PT Semen Indonesia, a state owned enterprise.
 In March 2017, 50 protestors poured concrete over their feet in front of the Presidential Palace in Jakarta.
 This is the second time this has occurred in eleven months.

-In addition to the protest against the factory building and its ecological consequences as "misconceived `development` at the expense of indigenous and peasants", the activists also appealed politically at HeidelbergCement that a multinational "company should not invest in environmental destruction and human rights violations, in any country in the world."
+In addition to the protest against the factory building and its ecological consequences as "misconceived 'development' at the expense of indigenous and peasants", the activists also appealed politically at Heidelberg Materials that a multinational "company should not invest in environmental destruction and human rights violations, in any country in the world."

 In September 2020, representatives of the local communities submitted a complaint to the German government.
-It alleges HeidelbergCement's plans in the Kendeng mountains to threaten their livelihoods, water resources and the local ecosystem as well as sites sacred to local Indigenous Samin communities.
+It alleges Heidelberg Materials' plans in the Kendeng mountains to threaten their livelihoods, water resources and the local ecosystem as well as sites sacred to local Indigenous Samin communities.
 As a member of the Organisation for Economic Co-operation and Development (OECD), Germany maintains a National Contact Point that addresses complaints against German companies for overseas violations of the OECD Guidelines on Multinational Enterprises.
 The guidelines contain standards on human rights and the environment.